drwpjohnson/IHOP-release/README.md

 ### Applying the model to other data

-This is a reproducer chain, not a packaged model with a single entry point.
-The engine lives inside the fitting loop of `unfav_master_fit.py`, which reads the tidy CSV format described in `Records/data_inventory.md` (one row per BTEC or RP point, with column metadata).
-To fit IHOP to other column experiments, either write your data into that format or adapt the loader at the top of `unfav_master_fit.py`; the data conventions that matter — replicate handling, the RP-branch window, C₀ normalisation, the plateau and tail definitions — are documented in `Records/` and in the script docstrings, and should be read before changing them.
-Forward simulation with fixed parameters is the same engine without the optimiser; `HYDEQ/hydrus_targets.py` shows the pattern.
+This deposit is a reproducer chain for the paper, not a package.
+The IHOP engine and its data conventions live in unfav_master_fit.py, and every number in the paper comes from running the scripts here as they are.
+To fit IHOP to other column experiments, write your data into the tidy-CSV format described in Records/data_inventory.md (one row per BTEC or RP point, with column metadata) or adapt the loader at the top of unfav_master_fit.py.
+Do not re-derive the model from the paper or rewrite the fitting engine.
+In particular:

+The retention profile is the accumulated solid phase at excision (all attached colloids at the end of the 10 PV run).
+An earlier convention, an injection-window snapshot, is retired and must not be reintroduced; the favorable-condition script favorable_both_models.py still uses it for reasons documented in Records/plateau_rs_decision.md §3b, and is not a template for new fits.

+The objective, weights, RP-shape window rule, C₀ handling, plateau tolerance and detection floor are method choices, recorded with their reasons in Records/.
+Change them only deliberately, and say so in your own record.

+Two load-time checks protect this dataset — the tidy CSV must have ≥ 1,200 rows from both source studies, and every RP must have exactly 10 depth points.
+They exist because both conditions were once silently violated here (Records/CLAUDE.md).
+For a different dataset they will fail by design; relax them in the loader knowingly rather than working around them.

+If you are using an AI assistant to do the adaptation, give it this section and Records/CLAUDE.md before it touches a file, and have it confirm that a refit of two or three of the published columns reproduces the values in Manuscript/FigsExcelsUnfav/UnfavorableMaster.xlsx before and after its changes.
+A rewritten engine that runs without error is the failure mode to guard against, not a crash.

 ### Two things to know before running